shijc-sjtu/cofunc-artifact/README.md

 ### Experiments

-(E1): Evaluate the end-to-end latency of handling a single request for the functions with CVM, Kata-CVM, and Native.
-Run the script `scripts/run_fig11.sh`.
-The script will output the execution time of each function and the overhead/optimization of CoFunc compared to Native/Kata-CVM.
+(E1): [1.5 compute-hours] Evaluate the end-to-end latency of handling a single request for the functions with CVM, Kata-CVM, and Native.

+Run the script `scripts/run\_fig11.sh`.
+This scripts executes the functions with different runtimes and outputs the latencies to the `log` directory.
+The script will generate a table at `plots/fig11.txt` that contains the function latencies and the overhead/optimization of CoFunc compared with Native/Kata-CVM.
 Additionally, the script will generate a figure at `plots/fig11.pdf`, which can be compared with Figure 11.